It seems like an impossible task to complete the Everest Base Camp trek – we share these tips for Everest Base Camp trek so you can prepare.

 Tips for hiking Mount Everest Base Camp

-Everest basecamp is a 40-mile trek one way, and although the trek takes you through mountain paths, it is not a climb.
+Everest basecamp is a 40-mile trek one way.
+Although the Everest Base Camp trek takes you through mountain paths, it is not a climb.
 There are a couple of steep sections, but there is no hurry as one can take rest before moving ahead on this straight forward trek.
 There is no need to carry special equipment like crampons or ropes.

 There are differing route options to reach the base camp such as Jiri, Saleri, and Phaplu.
 All these treks are beautiful, and they may take a bit longer.
 How long you take to reach the camp will rely on your skills and the length to your trek.